 When the company launched night routes, we made a separate dark version indicating only the night lines.

-The designer had a task to build the remainder layout as convenient as possible to use before the trip, during the boarding and during the trip.
-Remainder is printed out to A4 size, and can be also downloaded in electronic form to a smartphone or tablet in PDF.
+The designer had a task to build the reminder layout as convenient as possible to use before the trip, during the boarding and during the trip.
+Reminder is printed out to A4 size, and can be also downloaded in electronic form to a smartphone or tablet in PDF.

 Passengers usually fold these sheets, so that it’s convenient to put them in a pocket or bag.
-On this basis, a folded view of the remainder was considered when building the layout.
-We tested the basic options of folding the remainder and placed the information, so that a person could use it, without unfolding.
+On this basis, a folded view of the reminder was considered when building the layout.
+We tested the basic options of folding the reminder and placed the information, so that a person could use it, without unfolding.